 Arum has now further revealed some of the steps to be taken.
 Fights could then be staged at some point over the summer.

 “We are working through the protocols with the Nevada Commission,” Arum exclusively told World Boxing News.
-“We are only going to open without spectators when we can guarantee everybody’s health and safety.
+“We will only open without spectators when we can guarantee everybody’s health and safety.
 That requires testing.

 “We are going through all that now.
 The quarantine of fighters for a couple of weeks before the fight.
 How you test television crews, how you test officials.